Using Causality for Enhanced Prediction of Web Traffic Time Series

-Next, we employ 1D convolution to construct shadow manifolds for each web service traffic time series.
-Traditional CCM algorithm relies expert to set the value of $\tau$, which might introduce human bias.
-To alleviate this issue, we extend it to a multi-manifold space, so as to learn the causality from diverse shadow manifold spaces.
+The traditional CCM algorithm relies on experts to set the value of $\tau$, which might introduce human bias.
+However, since different web time series have different characteristics, determining $\tau$ based on expert knowledge is subjective, labor-intensive and challenging.
+To alleviate this issue, we extend it to a \textbf{multi-manifold space}, so as to learn the causality from \textbf{diverse shadow manifold spaces}.
 Specifically, we initialize two vectors of \( \mathbf{\tau} = [\tau_1, \ldots, \tau_i, \ldots, \tau_n] \) and the corresponding \( \mathbf{E} = [E_1, \ldots, E_i, \ldots, E_n] \).
-For simplicity, we use the \( i \)-th shadow manifold, defined by the pair \( (\tau_i, E_i) \), as a representative example to explain the subsequent procedures.
-The steps for other shadow manifolds differ only in the index \( i \).
-The initialized time lag $\tau_i$ and the corresponding embedding dimension $E_i$ are generated as follows:
+For simplicity, we use the \( i \)-th shadow manifold, defined by the pair \( (\tau_i, E_i) \), as an example to explain the CCMPlus procedures.
+The initialized time lag $\tau_i$ and the corresponding embedding dimension $E_i$ are generated as follows: {

-where \( \tau_w \) is set to 100 based on prior empirical observations for shadow manifolds as established in the literature~\cite{kugiumtzis1996state}.
-The convolution output can be derived as follows:
+} where \( \tau_w \) is set to $100$ based on prior empirical observations for shadow manifolds as established in the literature~\cite{kugiumtzis1996state}.
+Given the pair \( (\tau_i, E_i) \), the corresponding calculation process of manifold embedding in Eq.~\ref{eq:manifold_embed} can be viewed as a convolution process, and can be effectively computed with the convolution neural network.
+Therefore, the convolution output can be derived as follows: